haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/varnish/tshoot-varnish-503.md

 5. Set the `http_resp_size` to a value that accommodates the increased response header length.

-	For example, using the sum of the increased header length and default response size is a good starting point (e.g., 65536 + 32768 = 98304):
+	例如， using the sum of the increased header length and default response size is a good starting point (e.g., 65536 + 32768 = 98304):

 		-p http_resp_size=98304 \